-The auction module is designed to allow users to pick for vacation in an automated process totally dependant on the auctioneer's settings.
-This is designed to allow the administration to let the users pick vacation bids through the system, which will then show up across the platform automatically.
+The Auction Module is designed to allow users to pick for vacation in an automated process totally dependent on the Auctioneer's settings.
+This is designed to allow the Administration to let the users pick vacation bids through the system, which will then show up across the platform automatically.

-First, make sure the 'Auctions' module is enabled in System Settings -> Modules.
+First, make sure the 'Auctions' module is enabled by going to System Settings > Modules.

-Note: this is only available if Time Off / Accruals module is activated
+Note: this is only available if the Time Off / Accruals module is activated here:

-To create an auction, go into Time Offs and select Auctions at the bottom of the list.
+To create an Auction, click into the Time Offs module and select run Auctions at the bottom of the list.

-The auction module will show you any active auctions that are going on as well as auctions that have closed.
-It's important to give creative names to each auction so that users can easily find their auction.
-The system will notify you by text message for the auction you are able to bid on.
-You are able to see all auctions in the system, even ones that haven't started yet.
-You will also be able to see what auctions are active and how many people still need to be contacted for the existing auctions.
-Once an auction starts, you cannot edit any of the settings, so be sure that you set it up right the first time.
-If for any reason you need to make changes to the Auction, you will have to start the process over.
+The Auction Module will show you any active auctions as well as auctions that have closed.
+It's important to give creative names to each Auction so that users can easily find their Auction.
+The system will notify Employees by text message for the Auction they are able to bid on.
+You are able to see all Auctions in the system, even ones that haven't started yet.
+You will also be able to see what auctions are active and how many people still need to be contacted for the existing Auctions.
+Once an Auction starts, you cannot edit any of the Auction settings, so be sure that you set it up correctly the first time.
+If for any reason you need to make changes to the Auction, you will have to close the Auction and start the process over.

 Click Start New to create a new Auction in the upper right-hand corner of the auctions page.

-We will go step by step through the process.
+We will go step by step through the Auction set up process.

-You can select any date range.
-Most likely, you will be choosing from January 1- December 31st of the next year.
+You can select any date range for bids.
+Most likely, you will be choosing from January 1 to December 31st of the next calendar year.

 You can make exceptions for days that you do not allow off or that require extra staffing, such as certain holidays or events.

 Select the date and time you wish the bidding to start and to end.
-Remember that each user is allowed an hour by default, so please allow enough time for each user to receive the reminder for them to bid.
+Remember that each user is allowed an hour by default, so please allow enough time for each Employee to receive the notification for them to bid.

-Calling times is when you want the system to contact the next person in line.
-If you only want users to be contacted during business hours, remember to set it as such and toggle for AM and PM.
+Calling times is the period of time you want the system to contact the next person in line.
+If you only want users to be contacted during business hours (8:00am -5:00pm), remember to set the calling time as such and toggle for AM and PM.
 The Auction will pause if it goes outside of this time frame.

-Select Create Auction to start the bidding process, automatically contacting the first person on the list once the bidding start time occurs.
-Your auction will not begin until the start time that you choose, allowing you to set auctions as far into future dates as needed.
-You will be able to watch the auction in real time as the bids happen.
+Select Create Auction to start the bidding process, automatically contacting the first Employee on the list once the bidding start time occurs.
+Your Auction will not begin until the start time that you chose, allowing you to set auctions as far into future dates as needed.
+You will be able to watch the auction in real time as the bids are placed.

-They will be recognized as the user and be allowed to pick days for which they are scheduled.
+- Employees will be recognized as the user and be allowed to pick days for which they are scheduled.
 The system will not allow them to take off days if they aren't already scheduled.
-The user has an hour to reply to the auction before the next person will be contacted.
+In this example, the Employee has an hour to reply to the Auction before the next person will be contacted.
 For an Employee to select their vacation dates, the can simply click on the scheduled shift to make the request.
-It does not allow for partial requests and all requests are made for a 24 hour period on the day requested.
+The Auction does not allow for partial requests and all requests are made for a 24 hour period on the day requested.
 The day selected will turn green, but will not 'lock in' the choice until the submit choices button is clicked.

-Once the choice is made, it appears on the calendar and shows that the user had made their choices.
-The next person on the list will be contacted immediately after the selections are made.
-The system will not wait the hour once you submit your picks, so be sure it is the correct day before you do so.
-This allows the auction process to be done in a timely fashion.
+- Once the selection is made, it appears on the calendar and shows that the user had made their vacation date selections.
+The next Employee on the list will be contacted immediately after the selections are made.
+The system will not wait the 10 minutes once you submit your picks, so Employee's need to be sure their selection date(s) are correct before submitting.
+This allows the Auction process to be done in a timely fashion.
 Once everyone has been contacted, has made their picks/or the auction time frame ends, the auction will close.

 For now, the only option allows for people to make all their choices in a set order.
 Soon, you will be able to allow rotational bidding and more customization of the bidding process.